Arvinth-Krishna/Reco-PC-Server/README.md

 	> takes a screenshot of your computer and sends it back to you

 * !shutdown or !shutdown *seconds*
-	> shuts down your computer immediately or with a time delay in seconds, e.g: !shutdown 30
+	> shuts down your computer immediately or with a time delay in minutes, e.g: !shutdown 30

 * !sleep or !sleep *seconds*
-	> sleeps your computer immediately or with a time delay in seconds, e.g: !sleep 30
+	> sleeps your computer immediately or with a time delay in minutes, e.g: !sleep 30

 * !url *website*
 	> Opens the website in your browser